1.

 Chorus--Whack, fal de ral, etc.

-Little Sigel, for the Germans, he has
+Little Sigel, for the Germans, he has bravely stood the test;

 Dix and Banks, Burnside and Sherman, all have nobly done their best.